 Onfi is specifically indicated for the adjunctive treatment of seizures associated with Lennox-Gastaut syndrome (LGS) in patients two years of age or older.

 Onfi is supplied as a a tablet for oral administration.
 The tablets can be administered whole, or crushed and mixed in applesauce.
-Onfo tablets should be administered in divided doses twice daily.
+Onfi tablets should be administered in divided doses twice daily.
 Patients should be dosed according to body weight:

 30kg Body Weight and Under:

-Starting Dose: 5mg
+Starting dose: 5mg